xkodyhuskyx/gfiberwithunifi/README.md

-# gfiberwithunifi
+# Google Fiber static IP with UniFi
-A script designed toenable Google Fiber static IP blocks on UniFi equipment.
+A script designed to enable Google Fiber static IP blocks on UniFi equipment.